nizanhuw/Data512_Wildfire_Project/README.md

 ## Intermediate_data folder
 #### Preliminary_downloads

-- **USGS_Wildland_Fire_Combined_Dataset.json** [Includes more than 15 + columns dictated columns collected] *Date Description taken from Combined Wildland Fire Datasets for the United States and Certain Territories metadata, 1800s-Present (Combined Wildland Fire Polygons) - ScienceBase-Catalog*`Columns`
+- **USGS_Wildland_Fire_Combined_Dataset.json** [Includes more than 15 + columns dictated columns collected]
+  Date Description is taken from: Combined Wildland Fire Datasets for the United States and Certain Territories metadata, 1800s-Present (Combined Wildland Fire Polygons) - ScienceBase-Catalog. `Columns`:

 >`OBJECTID`: Unique identification for the polygon and its attributes.
 >